 People will tell you tactics are more important than aiming, but they’re lying.
 If you don’t want to be the first one to die each round in this Counter-Strike-like shooter, you’ll need both.

-The basics will sound familiar: one team has to plant a bomb or pry a hostage away from the other.
+The basics of Rainbow Six Siege will sound familiar: one team has to plant a bomb or pry a hostage away from the other.
 It diverges from Counter-Strike with its classes, which all bring different abilities to bear on levels with destructible walls and floors.